A Compositional Framework for Passive Linear Networks: Constructing the black box functor

-We have now defined functors that, when interpreting corelations as connections of ideal wires, describe the behaviors of the currents and potentials at the terminals of these wires.
-In this section, we combine these to define a single functor $S\maps \mathrm{Corel} \to \LagrRel$ describing the behavior of both currents and potentials as a Lagrangian subspace.
+We have now defined two functors that describe the behavior of circuits made of ideal wires: one for potentials and one for currents.
+Combining these, we obtain a functor describing the behavior of both potentials and currents.
+The relation between potentials and currents at inputs and outputs is not merely a linear relation: it is a Lagrangian relation.